mayukhghosh/nobias/README.md

 One can choose any of the options to view particular trends in the search history data.

-For example, the following shows the output when the user chooses 4 as his choice.
+For example, the following is the output when the user enters 4.

 ```shell
 Enter choice number: 4